 The Gardener’s Lodge is a Victorian house and garden located in West Princes Street Gardens.
-It is called the Gardener’s Lodge because the Head Gardener used to live there, but it is no longer used as a home.
+They call it the Gardener’s Lodge because it was the Head Gardener’s home.
+However, no-one lives there now.
 It is usually closed to the public, but this weekend it was opened up as part of the Doors Open Days programme.

-The cottage was built in 1886, when Princes Street Gardens were first developed as a public park.
-I have always thought it was such a pretty little cottage and was excited to get a look around.
+The town council built the cottage 1886, as they redeveloped West Princes Street Gardens as a public park.
+I have always thought it was such a pretty little cottage.
+So I was excited to get a look around.

-We were taken in small groups for a short tour with Marion Williams, the Director of Fundraising at the Ross Development Trust.
+We went for a short tour with Marion Williams, the Director of Fundraising at the Ross Development Trust.
 This organisation is currently restoring the cottage as part of the regeneration project for West Princes Street Gardens.
 It was fascinating to hear what they have planned.
-They are managing various projects including the building of a brand new bandstand in the gardens and fixing the magnificent Ross Fountain, which has not worked for well over a decade.
-Local businessman and Chairman of the trust, Norman Springford, has already donated five million pounds to the cause and the team are constantly fundraising to keep it all going.
+They are also managing various other projects in the gardens.
+Including the building of a brand new bandstand in the gardens and fixing the magnificent Ross Fountain, which has not worked for well over a decade.
+Local businessman and Chairman of the trust, Norman Springford, has already donated five million pounds to the cause.
+And the team are still fundraising to keep it all going.

 The cottage is really quirky inside.
-It has recently been refurbished and decorated with period furniture and antiques.
-A lovely little place to explore.
+They have recently refurbished and decorated it with period furniture and antiques.
+So it’s lovely little place to explore.
 I really enjoyed my visit and will follow the developments in Princes Street Gardens with interest.
 If you want to find out more about the Ross Development Trust you can sign up for updates on their website.